Interview Questions for me in summer 2015, just before my first book came out:

 I am sure the readers would love to hear about you.
 Could you start by telling us a little bit about yourself?

 I’m a Brummie lad, and still support Birmingham City Football Club, but have lived in far too many places around the UK since then.
 I’m the youngest of five siblings, but only twenty minutes younger than my identical twin brother.
 And yes, we’ve played twin tricks on our family and friends.
-I’ve been happily married to Ann for twenty years, and we have two children, Mark (12) and Rachel (9).
+I’ve been happily married to Ann since 1995, and we have two children, Mark (born 2002) and Rachel (2005).

 You came to writing via a bit of a different route.
 What gave you the impetus to change careers to become a writer?

 Between 1997 and 2012 I was a Vicar in the Church of England, and noticed the absence of young people from most churches.
 So what were they doing, these older children, teenagers and young adults?
 They were at school, on social media, watching films and television, and (some of them) reading books.
-I began to read some of the grim, dark and tragic stories being published in teenage fiction today, and saw the dividing lines from adult fiction being blurred in terms of violence, sex and bad language.
-I could sit and complain about this, or I could do something about it, by writing more wholesome, uplifting stories of my own.
+I began to read some of the grim, dark and tragic stories being published in teenage fiction then, and saw that I could either sit and dislike them, or else I could do something different, by writing more wholesome, uplifting, encouraging stories of my own.
 So I began to write.

 Is there a particular place, which is important in your book?
 If so can you tell us something about it?